-Title 17 CCR Section 93115 Requirements for New Emergency IC Engines Powering Electrical Generators Proposed Method of Compliance with Title 17 CCR Section 93115 Requirements Emergency engine(s) must be fired on CARB diesel fuel, or an approved alternative diesel fuel.
-The applicant has proposed the use of CARB certified diesel fuel and/or PUC regulated natural gas.
-The proposed permit condition, requiring the use of CARB certified diesel fuel and/or PUC regulated natural gas, is included on the permit. • {modified 4258} This IC engine shall only use Public Utility Commission (PUC) regulated natural gas and/or CARB certified diesel fuel containing not more than 0.0015% sulfur by weight as fuels.
-[District Rules 2201 and 4801, and 17 CCR 93115] The engine(s) must meet the emission standards in Table 1 of the ATCM for the specific power rating and model year of the proposed engine.
+Title 17 CCR Section 93115 Requirements for New Emergency IC Engines Powering Electrical Generators Proposed Method of Compliance with Title 17 CCR Section 93115 Requirements Emergency engines must be fired on CARB diesel fuel, or an approved alternative diesel fuel.
+The applicant has proposed the use of CARB certified diesel fuel.
+The proposed permit condition, requiring the use of CARB certified diesel fuel, is included on the permit. {4258} Only CARB certified diesel fuel containing not more than 0.0015% sulfur by weight is to be used.
+[District Rules 2201 and 4801, and 17 CCR 93115] The engine must meet the emission standards in Table 1 of the ATCM for the specific power rating and model year of the proposed engine.
 The applicant has proposed the use of an engine that is certified to the latest EPA Tier Certification standards for the applicable horsepower range, guaranteeing compliance with the emission standards of the ATCM.
 Additionally, the proposed diesel PM emissions rate is less than or equal to 0.15 g/bhp-hr.
-The engine may not be operated more than 50 hours per year for maintenance and The following conditions will be included on the permit:

-testing purposes unless the PM emissions are $\leq$ 0.01 g/bhp-hr, then the engine is allowed 100 hours per year.
-Emissions from this engine are certified at 0.057 g/bhp-hr, therefore the engine is allowed 50 hours.

-- {modified 4772} Emissions from this IC engine shall not exceed 0.057 g-PM10/bhp-hr based on USEPA certification using ISO 8178 test procedure when fired on diesel fuel or any combination of diesel fuel and natural gas.
-[District Rules 2201 and 4102, and 17 CCR 93115] - {4920} This engine shall be operated only for testing and maintenance of the engine, required regulatory purposes, and during emergency situations.
+The engine may not be operated more than 50 hours per year for maintenance and testing purposes unless the PM emissions are ≤ 0.01 g/bhp-hr, then the engine is allowed 100 hours per year.
+Emissions from this engine are certified at 0.05 g/bhp-hr, therefore the engine is allowed 50 hours.
+The following conditions will be included on the permit: {4772} Emissions from this IC engine shall not exceed 0.05 g-PM10/bhp-hr based on USEPA certification using ISO 8178 test procedure.
+[District Rules 2201 and 4102, and 17 CCR 93115] {4920} This engine shall be operated only for testing and maintenance of the engine, required regulatory purposes, and during emergency situations.
 Operation of the engine for maintenance, testing, and required regulatory purposes shall not exceed 50 hours per calendar year.
-[District Rules 2201, 4102, and 4702, and 17 CCR 93115]

-Engines, with a PM10 emissions rate greater than 0.01 g/bhp-hr and located at schools, may not be operated for maintenance and testing whenever there is a school sponsored activity on the grounds.
-Additionally, engines located within 500 feet of school grounds may not be operated for maintenance and testing between 7:30 AM and 3:30 PM

-The District has verified that this engine is not located within 500' of a school.
+[District Rules 2201, 4102, and 4702, and 17 CCR 93115] Engines, with a PM 10 emissions rate greater than 0.01 g/bhp-hr and located at schools, may not be operated for maintenance and testing whenever there is a school sponsored activity on the grounds.
+Additionally, engines located within 500 feet of school grounds may not be operated for maintenance and testing between 7:30 AM and 3:30 PM The District has verified that this engine is not located within 500' of a school.